I help people with the ‘all-or-nothing’ mindset stop yo-yo dieting, feel confident in their body, and achieve sustainable results.

 After passing my board certification exam and officially becoming a registered dietitian nutritionist, I accepted a position as clinical dietitian at Florida Hospital (now AdventHealth) in Orlando.
 I worked in many areas of the hospital from oncology to intensive care before specializing in cardiopulmonary nutrition.
 I began working on the side at Nutrition Awareness until March 2019 when I left the hospital to work full time in private practice.

-I am now is on a mission to help individuals break free of disordered eating behaviors and improve their confidence by adopting a healthy, balanced diet.
-I am fueling my passion and on a journey to raise awareness through speaking, podcasting, coaching, and writing my first book (expected late 2024).
+I am now is on a mission to help individuals break free of disordered eating behaviors and improve their confidence, health, and hormones by adopting a nutritious balanced diet.
+I am fueling my passion and on a journey to raise awareness through speaking, podcasting, coaching, and my book How to Eat Like A Normal Person: A Guide to Overcoming the All-or-Nothing Mindset with Food & Diet.

 Since starting at Nutrition Awareness, I co-host the Nutrition Awareness Podcast and have been featured on 1520 WBWZ, Keeping it Positive Podcast, The Culinati Podcast, Marky Mark and the Fitness Bunch Podcast, Interested Eater Podcast, and The Nerds Adulting Podcast.

-I have been a dietitian speaker organizations including Orlando Public Schools, Anytime Fitness, The Florida General Baptist Church Annual Convention, A Tribe Called Venus, Gainesville Academy of Nutrition And Dietetics, F45 Downtown Orlando, and Primus CrossFit.
+I have been a dietitian speaker for many retreats and organizations including Florida Medical Association, Emerald Coast Medical Association, Orange County Bar, Orlando Public Schools- Head Start, Anytime Fitness, The Florida General Baptist Church Annual Convention, Women in Power Wellness Retreat, Gainesville Academy of Nutrition And Dietetics, F45 Downtown Orlando, and Primus CrossFit.
 Want a dietitian to come speak?
 Check out our speaking packages.

 I have been featured in Food and Nutrition Magazine, Parade Magazine, & I served on Central Florida’s Academy of Nutrition and Dietetics as the Communications Chair for two years.